lunanimous/nim-widgets/README.md

 The Nim Widgets are a collection of helpful UI components to interact with the [Nimiq blockchain](https://nimiq.com).
 The goal is to provide the lowest barrier of entry for people to use Nimiq on their website.

+> DO NOT USE IN PRODUCTION YET.
+THIS IS STILL IN PRE-RELEASE STATUS.

 ## Roadmap

 This is the list of components that are part of the nim-widgets.
 Feel free to suggest any new component in a Github issue.

 - [x] nim-checkout: accept payment with nimiq
-- [ ] nim-donate: accept donation with nimiq
+- [x] nim-donate: accept donation with nimiq

 ## Usage